-Mud on shoes, mud on face, generally, mud everywhere.
-While we would never condone using a baby wipe to take off your makeup, desperate times etc, etc. Just make sure you wash your face properly at some point over the weekend, yeah?
+Mud on shoes, mud on the face, generally, mud everywhere.
+While we would never condone using a baby wipe to take off your makeup, desperate times call for desperate measures.
+Just make sure you wash your face properly at some point over the weekend, yeah?

-We’re not being an overly clean freak here, but seriously, once you see those port-a-loos on day three, you’ll be so glad of your hand sanitizer.
+While we’re on the subject of cleanliness, don’t forget to bring a hand sanitiser.
+We’re not being an overly clean freak here, but seriously, once you see those port-a-loos on day three, you’ll be so glad of your hand sanitiser.

 Money, phone, keys – go!
 It goes without saying, but don’t leave anything valuable in your tent.
-Keep all of your most important belongings on you at all time, and avoid using your pockets, as stuff can easily fall out.
-Bum bags are super handy for keeping all your bits safe and secure, and not to mention super stylish like woven bumbag from River Island.
+Keep all of your most important belongings on you at all times, and avoid using your pockets, as stuff can easily fall out.
+Bum bags are super handy for keeping all your bits safe and secure, and not to mention super stylish like woven bumbags.